 It’s located within a geothermal area, and you can access several hot springs nearby.

 Guests Tips: There is a sushi restaurant nearby that is amazing – give it a try if you’re looking for a restaurant option!
 The view from the lounge is simply superb, do not miss out.

 For more traditional inns with a Mt Fuji view, check out this blog post: Mount Fuji Ryokan.

 Our list of the best ryokan in Hakone is now over but I’d like to tell you about an unusual onsen that is also in Hakone and that not many tourists nor Japanese people themselves know about although it’s definitely crazy!

 Ever dreamed of soaking in wine or sake-filled swimming pools?
 Your wishes will be granted in Yunessun.
-Just so you know, full access to the resort will cost you 2 900 yen or about $30 to spend the day there.
+Just so you know, full access to the resort will cost you 2 900 yen or about $25 to spend the day there.
 Honestly, I think it’s worth it, and you can even have lunch there.
 To save money, get your tickets in advance here!